 Autorentext

-David Wright is an Associate Professor of Technical Communication in the Department of English and Technical Communication at Missouri University of Science and Technology, USA.
+DAVID WRIGHT is an Associate Professor of Technical Communication in the Department of English and Technical Communication at Missouri University of Science and Technology, USA.
 Dr. Wright is a member of the IEEE Professional Communication Society and the Association of Teachers of Technical Writing.
 He earned his PhD in Philosophy, Technical Communication, and MS in Higher Education Administration, at Oklahoma State University.

 Inhalt

-A Note from the Series Editor ix
+A Note From the Series Editor ix

 Preface xi